hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 To visualize the cell clusters, there are a few different dimensionality reduction techniques that can be helpful.
 The most popular methods include t-distributed stochastic neighbor embedding (t-SNE) and Uniform Manifold Approximation and Projection (UMAP) techniques.

 Both methods aim to place cells with similar local neighborhoods in high-dimensional space together in low-dimensional space.
-As input, we suggest using the same PCs as input to the clustering analysis. **Note that distance between clusters in the t-SNE plot does not represent degree of similarity between clusters, whereas in the UMAP plot it does**.
-Therefore, we will proceed with the UMAP method for visualizations, which should separate the clusters more based on similarity.
+These methods will require you to input number of PCA dimentions to use for the visualization, we suggest using the same number of PCs as input to the clustering analysis. **Note that distance between clusters in the t-SNE plot does not represent degree of similarity between clusters, whereas in the UMAP plot it does**.
+Here, we will proceed with the UMAP method for visualizing the clusters.

 ```r
 # Calculation of UMAP